myDevicesIoT/cayenne-docs/docs/LORA.md

 #### Register new gateway device

 If you need to register a new gateway device, you can do so from the IoT-X portal.
 To begin this process, <a href="https://stream.iot-x.com/login" target="_blank">log into your account</a> and expand the **LoRa** side menu.
 Select the **Gateways** option to open the *LoRa Gateways* screen.
+From here, click on the **Add Gateway** button to begin the process of adding a new gateway.

 <p style="text-align:center"><br/><img src="https://s3.amazonaws.com/cloudfront-mydevices-wordpress/wp-content/uploads/20170420121549/Stream-LoRa-menu-gateway-highlight.png" width="660" height="421" alt="iotx dashboard with LoRa menu expanded"><br/><br/></p>

 <p style="text-align:center"><br/><img src="https://s3.amazonaws.com/cloudfront-mydevices-wordpress/wp-content/uploads/20170420121739/Stream-gateways-screen-highlight.png" width="660" height="299" alt="lora gateways screen"><br/><br/></p>

-From the *LoRa Gateways* screen, click on the **Add Gateway** button to begin the process of adding a new gateway.
 On the *Add a LoRa Gateway* screen that appears, select the gateway device that you are adding and enter in the required information.

 *TIP: Stream has in-depth documentation on <a href="http://help.iot-x.com/userguide/lora/lora-user-actions/lora-gateway-user-actions/adding-a-gateway-to-iot-x" target="_blank">registering your gateway</a> available if you should need help with this process.*